-As you consider nominating someone for, joining or supporting our efforts to identify emerging leaders for this Fellowship, we hope that you'll find these FAQs and the rest of the content provided on this website helpful in making your decision.
+As you consider nominating someone for, joining or supporting our efforts to identify emerging leaders for future versions of this Fellowship, we hope that you'll find these FAQs and the rest of the content provided on this website helpful in making your decision.
 Alas, it's difficult to fully amass the Frequently Asked Questions for a brand new initiative, so if there are any remaining question you have, please feel free to email email@example.com.

 The artist cannot and must not take anything for granted, but must drive to the heart of every answer and expose the question the answer hides.

 How do I apply?

 In order to be considered for the Ashé Leaders Fellowship, you must first have someone nominate you.
 Subsequently, you will complete an online application and virtual interview.
 Please note that the nomination and application process for the current Fellowship Cohort is closed.
 Please check back for announcements about future Fellowship Cohorts.

 What should fellows expect to get out of this experience?